This collection includes the flora families of the less dominant species of plants found in the Blue Mountains.

 Recognised by its toothed ovate leaves that also have a small mucro.

 [mucro: a short point at the end of a leaf.]
+Its leaves are around 40mm long and 20mm wide.

 Here's another image and another.